-In addition to results reported in accordance with IFRS, EnWave also uses certain non-IFRS financial measures as supplemental indicators of its financial and operating performance.
-Non-IFRS financial measures include Adjusted EBITDA.
-Management believes this supplementary financial measure reflects the Company's ongoing business in a manner that allows for meaningful period-to-period comparisons and analysis of business trends.
+In addition to results reported in accordance with IFRS, EnWave also uses certain non-IFRS financial measures that are not prescribed by the International Financial Reporting Standards and as such may not be comparable to similar measures presented by other companies.
+Management believes that these supplementary financial measures reflect the Company's ongoing business in a manner that allows for meaningful period-to-period comparisons, analysis of business trends and by use of analysts, investors, and interested parties to evaluate financial performance.